espocrm/documentation/docs/administration/layout-manager.md

 #### Width (%)

-Width of column in percent, empty means auto-width.
+Width of a column in percent, empty means auto-width.

 #### Link